BA (Hons) Marketing & Business (with Foundation Year)

 of the Business Graduates Association with access to a range of benefits including consultative services and the BGA eLearning hub

-a level 5 CMI Diploma in leadership & management upon graduation
+an optional level 4 CIM certificate in digital marketing* and a level 5 CMI diploma in leadership and management upon graduation

 Why choose this course?

 Our BA (Hons) in Marketing and Business prepares students for the challenges of the modern business world and strengthens and develops their broader personal and professional skills.

 - Discover how and why do we choose the things that we buy and what influences people when they choose goods or services.

 - Explore the latest scientific thinking in areas including consumer behaviour, decision-making and advertising.